Romulus Zăroni: Political rise

 In late 1938, Zăroni and MADOSZ's Károly Tar went on a journey to Bucharest, attempting to convince other parties that they should establish a "united front against warmongering and fascism."
 As noted by Tar, their demands were published by Ion Gheorghe Maurer in Zorile daily, but were already obsolete: by then, King Carol II had banned Romania's political parties, and was on his way to establish a catch-all National Renaissance Front.
 During World War II, which saw the establishment of successive fascist regimes in Romania, Zăroni was sporadically active—police records show him trying to revive the Ploughmen's Front clandestinely, mainly by participating in propaganda rallies, alongside Groza and others.
 In one of his later speeches, he himself noted as much, also commending Groza and Belea, for having been arrested or imprisoned by Ion Antonescu's "treasonous" pro-Nazi regime, after having rallied with the anti-fascist underground.

 Zăroni's career took off after the coup of 23 August 1944, which toppled Antonescu and briefly restored multiparty democracy.
 The coup also inaugurated a Soviet occupation, saluted in the Front's propaganda as a "liberation by the glorious Army of the Soviet Union".
 Immediately after the coup, the reestablished Ploughmen's Front sent him to Bucharest, to negotiate the terms of a new alliance with the PCR.
 Zăroni claimed that he was apprehensive on his way there, having been persuaded by "Hitlerite propaganda" that the communists were extortionists and brigands, but was then pleasantly surprised that they had a generous agrarian program.
-Groza's group elected him as a member of its central committee—he served therein down to a general congress on 24 June 1945, when he joined the executive committee.
-He was also vice president of the Front at a national level, and, assisted by the PCR, began expanding and consolidating the party in most of the country's regions.
+Groza's group elected him as its national vice president, as well as its leader in Hunedoara; on 26 October, he presided over the Front's regional congress, also attended by the MADOSZ and by the PCR's Ana Pauker.
+In December, Zăroni was inducted by the Romanian Society for Friendship with the Soviet Union, as a board member of its "Peasant Life" section.
+He was also a member of the Front's central committee—he served therein down to a general congress on 24 June 1945, when he joined the executive committee.
+As vice president of the Front, always assisted by the PCR, he began expanding and consolidating the party in most of the country's regions.